Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 \subsection{Inter-Task Mapping}

-In this section, we review TL approaches that utilize mapping functions between the source and the target domains to assist knowledge transfer.
+In this section, we review TL approaches that utilize \textit{\textbf{mapping functions}} between the source and the target domains to assist knowledge transfer.
 Research in this domain can be analyzed from two perspectives: (1) \emph{which domain does the mapping function apply to}, and (2) \emph{how is the mapped representation utilized}.
-Most work discussed in this section shares a common assumption as below: \begin{assumption*}\emph{[Existence of Domain Mapping]} A one-to-one mapping exists between the source domain $\cM_s=(\mu_0^s, \cS^s, \cA^s, \cT^s, \gamma^s, \cR^s, \cS_0^s)$ and the target domain $\cM_t=(\mu_0^t, \cS^t, \cA^t, \cT^t, \gamma^t, \cR^t, \cS_0^t)$. \end{assumption*}
+Most work discussed in this section shares a common assumption as below: \begin{assumption*} One-to-one mappings exist between the source domain $\cM_s$ and the target domain $\cM_t$. \end{assumption*}

 Earlier work along this line requires a \emph{given mapping function}~\cite{taylor2007transfer,torrey2005using}.
 One examples is~\cite{taylor2007transfer} which assumes that each target state (action) has a unique correspondence in the source domain, and two mapping functions $X_S, X_A$ are provided over the state space and the action space, respectively, so that $X_S(\cS^t) \to \cS^s$, $X_A(\cA^t) \to \cA^s$.
 Based on $X_S$ and $X_A$, a mapping function over the $Q$-values $M(Q_s) \to Q_t$ can be derived accordingly.
 Another work is done by~\cite{torrey2005using} which transfers \emph{advice} as the knowledge between two domains.
 In their settings, the \emph{advice} comes from a human expert who provides the mapping function over the $Q$-values in the source domain and transfers it to the learning policy for the target domain.
 This {advice} encourages the learning agent to prefer certain good actions over others, which equivalently provides a relative ranking of actions in the new task.